-Slowly add flour, one cup at a time and mixing well between cups.
+Slowly add flour, one cup at a time, and mix well between cups.
 After the 6th cup, observe how the dough looks.
-If using regular bread flour, usually 7 1/2 cups is enough.
-If using Kamut flour then I might only need 6 1/2 to 7 cups.
+If using regular bread flour, 7 1/2 cups should be enough.

-Pro Tip: Factors like the level of humidity or even the season can affect how much flour you need.
+Pro Tip: Factors like the level of humidity or even the season of the year can affect how much flour you need.

 Kneading yeast dough

 As mentioned above, kneading yeast dough long enough is an important process.
 With a stand mixer, knead for 3 – 4 minutes.
 By hand, knead for at least 5 minutes.
 Here is a video to show you how to knead the dough by hand:

 How do you know if you’ve kneaded the yeast dough long enough?

 If kneading in a mixer, the sides of the bowl should be clean and the dough in a ball.